dmd-program/dmd-100/topics/critical_thinking.md

 >
 > – _Richard Paul Linda Elder_ \[1\]

 Critical thinking is a rational and intellectual endeavor.
 Someone practiced in critical thinking can make well-constructed arguments, locate logical fallacies, connect ideas to draw conclusions, and identify bias.
 A critical thinker without ethical integrity would seek to manipulate others for the sake of their own benefit.
+One who is ignorant to critical thinking skills would be easy prey to such a person, thereby reinforcing critical thinking as a requisite work and life skill in any modern society.
+It is also an imperative skill for social, cultural, political, and technological leaders to guide society in a purposeful and beneficial way.

 ## Citation